Published: July 18, 2018

 At Envano, we try to help sellers bridge the gap to appeal to all consumers: technologists, designers, marketers, and of course, the end customer.
 It’s amazing to me that user experience and simplifying the purchase are still not at the forefront of most developers’ and companies’ minds.
 A company might get all technical pieces correct, but their e-commerce site/app remains difficult to use and navigate for the customer.

 Keep it simple.

-It doesn’t matter if you offer a beautiful online store; if it can’t be found online or it’s clunky to navigate, it’s a waste.
-Often, it is better to stick to common convention like placing the shopping cart in the upper right corner, hold your creativity for elsewhere.
+It doesn’t matter if you offer a beautiful online store; if it’s hard to find online or it’s clunky to navigate, it’s a waste.
+Often, it is better to stick to a common convention like placing the shopping cart in the upper right corner, and hold your creativity for somewhere else.
 Also, make checkout and payment quick and safe by offering PayPal or Amazon Pay.
 These options build confidence in new users/shoppers in your store.

 Keep it quick.

 The real objective for the customer is to get what they want in as little time and effort as possible.
 Pickup is a great option if you have local stores and allow the shopper a quick in and out.
 Grocery e-commerce, for example, would ideally allow a consumer to have their staple groceries waiting for them at the checkout after placing an order online.
 They still may want to select their bakery, deli, produce or meat and fish items.
 Time saved on the staples will allow more shopping time on other personal selection items.